davejachimiak/waiter/README.md

 ## to-do

-* pass filename regex to rebuild on change to
 * pass optional directory to watch, default to ./src
 * forget this internal business
 * create executable that boostraps .gitignore with pid file